 Post-WWII and the Continuing Focus on Serving All Who Serve at the USO

 Although many female service members turned in their uniforms and headed back home at the end of WWII in 1945, the USO, along with society, remained forever changed.
 Women were now a crucial part of the nation’s Armed Forces, which meant that they were also a core part of the military community that the USO supports.

-In the over 75 years since VE Day, VJ Day and the end of WWII, women have fought for the right to serve while pregnant, hold pilot roles, lead majority-male units, fight in combat and much, much more.
+In the decades since VE Day, VJ Day and the end of WWII, women have fought for the right to serve while pregnant, hold pilot roles, lead majority-male units, fight in combat and much, much more.
 Today, women serve in more roles – and in more prestigious roles – than ever before, and the USO is there at every step of their service journey.